os-lecture/2023S-os-lectures/lec5/p3-labs.md

 3. Address space from user perspective
 4. The kernel manages the address space
 ### 5. Implement ASOS
-* Start pagination mode
+* Start Paging Mode
-* Implement springboard mechanism
+* Implement trampoline Mechanism
-* Load and execute the application
+* Load and Execute the Application
-* Improved implementation of trap handling
+* Improve the Implementation of Trap Handling
-* Improved implementation of sys_write
+* Improve the Implementation of sys_write

 ![bg right:45% 100%](figs/addr-space-os-detail.png)